arunppsg/arunppsg.github.io/content/book-notes/storyworthy.md

 Always tell a real story.
 This way, you don't need to memorize the story word to word.
-Memorize the first few sentences to begin strong Memorize the last few sentences to end strong.
+Memorize the first few sentences to begin strong.
+Memorize the last few sentences to end strong.
 Memorize the scenes.

 Don't lie in your story.
-Though you can lie to compress time, making assumptions etc spatial compression.
+Though you can lie to compress time or to make omissions (to avoid details irrelavant to the five second moment of the story) or to make assumptions for giving the audience a clear picture (ex: saying `the bird was perched on oak tree` instead of saying a `a bird was perched on the tree`)

 Stakes keep a story moving forward.
 It keeps the audience at the edge of the seat.